Posts Tagged ‘business to business’

 But beware of providing value-added that fails to add value.
 That can actually harm your business.

-Here’s an example from the business-to-business world: In the course of my work, I recently placed some small advertisements with a local media outlet.
+Here’s an example from the business-to-business world: On behalf of a client, I recently placed some small advertisements with a local media outlet.
 Ever since, I have received a weekly e-mail letting me know that my online customer profile has been established and that if I fill it out I will receive a free listing in some under-explained and over-complicated online system.
 They call it value-added; I call it extra work with dubious benefit for which I won’t be paid.
 But ignoring it leaves me with the inescapable knowledge that maybe – though not likely – I am shorting my client on some meaningful opportunity.

 Here’s another, from the business-to-consumer world: The pharmacy placed four automated calls to my house the other day.